Frequently Asked Questions

 Can I get hints?

 Absolutely.
 You can ask for as many hints as you want.
-That said, if you get hints, you can't make it up onto our Wall of Champions™.* Besides, nothing beats the satisfaction of solving a room without any help.
+That said, nothing beats the satisfaction of solving a room without any help.
 Except the satisfaction you get from popping bubble wrap.
 That wins, hands down.

 Does Hatch serve food or alcohol?
 I’d sure love to get my drank on.